shokeeb-r3/corda-dtcc/README.md

 ```
 3. make a note of the corda_private_ip, grafana_endpoint and the kibana_endpoint from the terraform output

-4. To test that the Corda finance demo app works and that your Corda network is working move to [Step 7 Testing the Corda finance demo app](#step-7-testing-the-corda-finance-demo-app)
+4. To test that the Corda finance demo app works and that your Corda network is working move to [Step 5 Testing the Corda finance demo app](#step-5-testing-the-corda-finance-demo-app)

 ## Don't forget to whitelist your ip address.
 Find your public IP and add it into your quickstart file terraform/quickstart.tf.
 Examples have been given on lines 17 and 18 for either whitelisting a signle public ip address or whitelisting multiple public id addresses.
 If you leave this blank your corda network will be left open for anyone to access.

+You can find your public ip by running one of the following commands:
+MacOS : Bring up Terminal window and type "curl ifconfig.me"
+Windows : The fastest way on windows is to use [WhatIsMyIP.com](WhatIsMyIP.com)

-# Step 4.
+# Step 2.
 Run your own cordapps

 1. Copy your cordapp jar files into ansible/roles/corda-migration/files
 2. Update your corda_private_ip from the terraform steps into  corda-dtcc/ansible/inventories/corda (replace the placeholder ip 10.1.2.187)